ExperiBass/esiJS/README.md

 // for single arg commands (usually have two word names, like `allianceIcon`) async function b() {
     let allianceIcon = await esiJS.alliance.allianceIcon(allianceID)
-    let itemID = await esiJS.search.search('string', 'inventory_item', true)
+    let itemID = await esiJS.search.search('query', 'inventory_item', true)
-    // the search function takes 3 params: the string to search on, a category to search in
+    // the search function takes 3 params: a string to search on, a category to search in
     // ('agent', 'alliance', 'character', 'constellation', 'corporation', 'faction',
     // 'inventory_type', 'region', 'solar_system', 'station'),
     // and whether to have a strict or a loose search (boolean, true or false).